setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-status/review-1.md

 doChange(stealerConfig); is out of scope, as we discussed.

+### 16

+For demo need to learn some basics IntelliJ short keys and moving around back forward.
+Into class, into method.

+### 17

+User stories (Draft section) are left without focus.
+Just started to work, like task is understood, but actually not.

 ### Conclusion

 Prove through tests, that code is working - that is in the requirements list.
 Demo tests, through breakpoints and show